Hitman (2007 film): Plot

-Nika and 47, attempting to leave Russia by train, are pursued by Organization agents, whom 47 subdues in hand to hand combat and kills.
+Nika and 47, attempting to leave Russia by train, are pursued by Organization agents, whom 47 subdues and kills in a sword fight.
 Whittier then attempts to arrest 47 himself, only to be easily overpowered.
-Nika persuades 47 to let Whittier go free, and Whittier is forced to leave Russia by FSB officer Yuri Marklov (Robert Knepper), who is overseeing the manhunt, for interfering.
+Nika persuades 47 to let Whittier go free, and Whittier is forced to leave Russia by FSB officer Yuri Marklov, who is overseeing the manhunt, for interfering.
 47 contacts his associate, CIA officer Carlton Smith, to offer him a deal: 47 will kill Udre Belicoff (Mikhail's brother and a wealthy arms dealer and human trafficker) in exchange for a favour.
 Smith informs 47 that Udre had been planning something with a German gunrunner named Price.

 47 and Nika travel to Istanbul, where 47 abducts Price, poses as him to meet Udre at a club, and kills him, forcing Belicoff's double to attend Udre's public funeral.
 47 kidnaps Marklov and forces him to order his own agents to disrupt the funeral and create a distraction while 47, disguised as a soldier, deals with the imposter's bodyguards and kills him before Whittier arrives with backup from Interpol to take him into custody.
 Smith delivers on his end of the deal and has his operatives intercept the convoy that is transporting 47 to the airport, allowing the hitman to escape.

-Back in Whittier's home, 47 suggests Whittier go along with his plan: to notify the police that he has killed (a fake) Agent 47, implying that Whittier will not survive if he refuses, and leaves.
+Back in Whittier's home, 47 threatens Whittier into notifying the police that he has killed (a fake) Agent 47.
 Nika is seen picking up an envelope containing the deed to a vineyard, a dream of hers to own.
 Agent 47 is watching her from afar, through the scope of a sniper rifle.
-Looking at the corpse of another agent lying at his feet, he muses that he had warned him (meaning the Organization) not to touch her, and then walks away.
+Looking at the corpse of another agent lying at his feet, he muses that he had warned him (meaning the Organization) to leave her alone, and then walks away.